dpursehouse/mongo-gerrit/README.md

 global settings.
 This should not be set to a value that exceeds the [query limit] (https://gerrit-documentation.storage.googleapis.com/Documentation/2.12.3/access-control.html#capability_queryLimit) configured on the server.
+- `default-query`: Optional.
+If specified, overrides the value in the global settings.

 The `mongo-gerrit.yml` file included in the repository defines configurations for [gerrit-review](https://gerrit-review.googlesource.com) and